anekar/TestingForCovid/README.md

 Each row contains the corresponding data for a certain date (day or week) and per country.
 ```

-## Collecting Data From
+## Collecting Data
-* Data from European Centre for Disease Prevention and Control
+* European Centre for Disease Prevention and Control

 ## Cleaning Data
 ```